 The current legislation is The Regulatory Reform (Fire Safety) Order 2005, hereafter will be referred to as the Order in this document.

-The Order should have come into force on the 1st April 2006 but was delayed until the 1st October 2006.
-It was in response to a call to rationalise and simplify fire legislation in the UK, It has been achieved by reforming and amending the previous United Kingdom`s fire safety legislation using the Regulatory Reform Act 2001.
+The Order was in response to a call to rationalise and simplify fire legislation in the UK, it has been achieved by reforming and amending the previous United Kingdom`s fire safety legislation using the Regulatory Reform Act 2001.
 The order is designed to provide a minimum fire safety standard in non domestic premises such as places where people work, including, shared areas, workplace facilities, and the means of access to that workplace.

 All premises or parts of premises used for non domestic purposes, which is used in connection with the carrying of a trade, business or other undertaking, for profit or not, with a few exceptions, will be subject to the Order.
 It designates a person usually, the employer or the owner and he is called the Responsible Persons.
 The Responsible Person, is required to carry out certain fire safety duties which include ensuring the general fire precautions are satisfactory and conducting a fire risk assessment.
 The Responsible Persons can have competent persons assisting them to perform their legal duties.
 If more than five persons are employed it has to be a written assessment.

 This Order replaced previous fire safety legislation and any fire certificate issued under the Fire Precautions Act 1972 ceased to have any effect.